Raymond Collishaw: Second World War

 With the Italians in disarray, Churchill again took some of Collishaw's forces and sent them to Greece.
 While Collishaw's forces were thereby reduced, he still argued with senior command that British forces should pursue the fleeing Italians to push them completely out of Libya without delay.
 However with the slow arrival of the Germans in Tripoli, the decision made was to remain in-place.
-It was not long before aircraft of the Luftwaffe began to provide serious opposition, and their aircraft (particularly the Junkers Ju 87 and Ju 88, and Messerschmitt Bf 109 and Bf 110) being considerably superior to available British forces in Egypt.
-Logistics, supply, and equipment issues made resisting German air attacks much more difficult.
-With Italian air reinforcements also starting to flow in, Collishaw's forces were starting to lose more aircraft than they were being supplied with.
-Rommel's advances meant that the RAF and supporting units were often being employed to cover retreats.
-Command of the RAF was restructured in April, Collishaw now commanding the 202 Group.
-In May, a badly needed convoy arrived carrying 50 Hurricane fighters.
-With the failure of Operation Battleaxe in June, British forces were seen as in need of reorganization.
-While Collishaw's air forces were holding their own and providing excellent support, losses were mounting, and replacement crews were relatively inexperienced.
+It was not long before aircraft of the Luftwaffe began to provide serious opposition, and their aircraft (particularly the Junkers Ju 87 and Ju 88, and Messerschmitt Bf 109 and Bf 110) were considerably superior to available British forces in Egypt.
+Logistics, supply, and equipment issues made resisting German air and ground attacks much more difficult.
+With Italian air reinforcements also starting to flow in, and more calls for ground support, Collishaw's forces were starting to lose more aircraft than they were being supplied with.
+Command of the RAF was restructured in April, with Collishaw now commanding the 202 Group.
+Rommel's advances meant that the RAF and supporting units were often being employed to cover retreats, as throughout May the Germans fought the British back through Libya and into the outskirts of Egypt.
+Around this time, a badly needed convoy arrived carrying 50 Hurricane fighters, but while helpful in replenishing losses, these did not have the range to help save Crete from falling to the Germans (via a mainly airborne invasion) in late May, nor to relieve persistent air attacks on Tobruk, both of which served to sour relations between the RAF and the Army.
+In June, RAF command structure changed again with Collishaw now under Air Officer Commanding in Chief Arthur Tedder, who instructed Collishaw employ his forces to closely support Army operations, instead of conducting a complimentary but independent air campaign (in accordance with the strengths of his units) as he had in Operation Compass.
+With the failure of Operation Battleaxe in the middle of June, British forces were seen as in need of reorganization by senior war staff and Churchill himself.
+While Collishaw's air forces were holding their own and providing excellent support, losses were mounting, replacement crews were relatively inexperienced, and considerable disagreements existed between the different British military branches as to how the RAF should be conducting its operations, and how air support should be rendered.

-In July 1941, Collishaw, like many senior British commanders who had been in action Africa, was recalled from the desert.
+In July 1941, British high command would eventually clarify the intended, independent roles of the Army and Air Force.
+Collishaw, along with some other senior British commanders in Africa, was recalled from the desert.
 He was replaced with Air Vice-Marshal Coningham.
 Promoted to his final rank of Air Vice Marshal, he was given a headquarters posting in Fighter Command in Scapa Flow, Scotland, and remained there until July 1943, when he "was retired".
-He spent the rest of the war as a Civil Defence Regional Air Liaison Officer, returning to Canada at war's end.
+He spent the rest of the war as a Civil Defense Regional Air Liaison Officer, returning to Canada at war's end.